Are you looking for the simplest, yet most effective tips on how to remove water stains from unfinished wood?

 - Refrain from rubbing the absorbent material across the surface as it spreads the stain.

-NOTE: Depending on the amount of water spilled, use several cottons or absorbent materials to hold sufficiently.
+NOTE: Depending on the amount of water spilled, use several kinds of cotton or absorbent materials to hold sufficiently.

 - Blow-dry the wood surface.
 Check here to know How To Dry Wood Floor After Water Leak